Growing Witch Hazel in the Garden

 Witch Hazel as a Natural Remedy

 Native Americans used the plant’s springy wood to make bows.
-The shrub is also valued for its medicinal qualities: the astringent leaves and bark were used to control bleeding and take the sting out of insect bites.
+The shrub is also valued for its medicinal qualities: The astringent leaves and bark were used to control bleeding and take the sting out of insect bites.
 A tea could also be made from witch hazel, working as a mild sedative.

 Today, witch hazel is still used as an astringent for treating skin inflammations and irritations; the plant contains tannins that help decrease swelling and fight bacteria.
-In fact, it is one of the very few American medicinal plants approved as an ingredient in non-prescription drugs by the U.S. Food and Drug Administration.
+In fact, it is one of the very few American medicinal plants approved as an ingredient in nonprescription drugs by the U.S. Food and Drug Administration.

 The witch hazel that we find in the medicine cabinet today is made by distilling the bark of twigs and roots with alcohol, which creates a soothing lotion that reduces swelling and relieves aching joints.
 More than a million gallons of witch hazel are sold yearly in the United States, making it one of the most popular natural remedies.